 As of the date of this prospectus, our Manager is comprised of 16 investment and other professionals.
 Members of the Investment Committee of our Manager and the investment personnel provided by our Manager have approximately 100 years of combined investment management experience and are a valuable resource to us.
-Assuming this offering is consummated at the assumed offering price set forth on the cover page of this prospectus, our Manager and its affiliates will manage several externally-managed vehicles totaling over \$200.0 million in assets, including our Company and AFC Warehouse, one of our affiliates.
+Upon consummation of this offering, our Manager and its affiliates will manage several externally-managed vehicles totaling over \$200.0 million in assets, including our Company and AFC Warehouse, one of our affiliates.
 Leonard M. Tannenbaum, our Sponsor and Chief Executive Officer, has 25 years of investment management experience.
 He has taken three entities public and has managed several externally-managed investment vehicles with approximately \$5.0 billion of assets under management in the aggregate.
 During his career, Mr. Tannenbaum has underwritten over 400 loans with over \$10.0 billion in principal value.
 Jonathan Kalikow, our Head of Real Estate, has over 20 years of investment management experience, including in hard money lending in commercial real estate transactions.
 Through his funds, he currently manages approximately \$2.0 billion in assets.